 Learn to work with a retail buyer or become one yourself.
-This course is essential for managers, retail business owners, and manufacturer's account representatives.
-Topics include open to buys, cumulative markups, shortages, vendor analysis, and stock sales.
-Students learn to buy or communicate with buyers on their level and complete practical and realistic assignments.
-Bring a calculator to the first class.
+This course is essential for managers, retail business owners, and manufacturers’ account representatives.
+Topics covered include profitability scrutiny, open to buys, initial and cumulative markup,

 shortages, sell-through, and sales to stock analysis.
 Students learn how to buy or communicate with buyers and complete practical and realistic assignments.
 There are no prerequisites.